HenryZimme/andoverecon/CONTRIBUTING.md

 **Fonts:** Libre Baskerville (serif, loaded from Google Fonts) stands in for Miller, Andover's official serif.
 Source Sans 3 stands in for Benton Sans.
 If you gain access to the licensed fonts, swap the `@import` line at the top of `style.css`.

 **Layout:** The max content width is 1100px.
-Don't make it wider, it reads poorly on large monitors.
+Don't make it wider — it reads poorly on large monitors.

 **Do not:** add JavaScript frameworks, install npm packages, or restructure the file layout.
 The value of this setup is that any future board member can maintain it with no technical background.

 ---

 ## Testing

-If you need to add a new feature and it's `.html` only, test them in `https://htmleditor.gitlab.io/` by pasting the code into the editor.

-If a feature is broken by a change you made, you can use version history to revert files to their previous state.
+Open any `.html` file directly in a browser to preview it locally.
+For features that depend on `nav.js` (nav bar, footer, skip link, date logic), serve the files over a local server — run `python3 -m http.server` in the repo folder and open `http://localhost:8000`.

+To revert a broken change, use GitHub's file history.

+---

 ## Handoff checklist (for outgoing boards)

+- [ ] Update `board.json`: move the current board to `past`, populate `current` with the new board, clear `incoming`
-- [ ] Update `board.json` with new board members (incoming/current arrays) and remove outgoing ones from `leadership.html` references
+- [ ] Collect bios and photos from all new board members before the transition
-- [ ] Archive the current Fed Challenge entry on `fed-challenge.html` (In March, after submission)
+- [ ] Archive the current Fed Challenge entry on `fed_challenge.html` (after submission in March)
-- [ ] Add the latest journal issue to `journal.html` and `assets/pdfs/`
+- [ ] Add any new journal issue to `journal.html` and `pdfs/`
 - [ ] Update `colloquium.html` with all speakers from the current year
+- [ ] Merge `gallery_future.json` events into `gallery.json` once photos are available; delete `gallery_future.json` when done
-- [ ] Upload photos for events that happened but aren't yet in `photos/events/event-name`
+- [ ] Upload photos for events that happened but aren't yet in `photos/events/`
+- [ ] Update the "What's happening now" section on `index.html` for the new term  <!-- UPDATE EACH TERM -->
-- [ ] Transfer GitHub repository access to the incoming Web Lead (~30m/wk)
+- [ ] Transfer GitHub repository access to the incoming Web Lead
-- [ ] Transfer domain/Cloudflare account access (or document login credentials securely)
+- [ ] Transfer domain and Cloudflare account access (or document credentials securely)
-- [ ] Update the `stat-band` numbers on `index.html` (years active, issues published, etc.)